-- An official withdrawal is initiated by the student or instructor and is determined by "the student's withdrawal date, or the date of official notification, whichever is later." - An unofficial withdrawal occurs when there is no official notification or withdrawal by the student or instructor, so the withdrawal date is based on "the date that the College becomes aware that the student has ceased attendance".
-If you do not officially drop your classes and receive Fs, NCs and/or Ws for all your courses in a term, you will be considered an unofficial withdrawal, even if you were enrolled in the course(s) for the entire term.
+An official withdrawal is initiated by the student and is determined by "the student's withdrawal date, or the date of notification, whichever is later."

+An unofficial withdrawal occurs when there is no notification or official withdrawal by the student, so the withdrawal date is based on "the date that the College becomes aware that the student has ceased attendance".
+If the student does not officially drop class(es) and fails all courses in a term, it will be considered an unofficial withdrawal, even if the student was enrolled in the course(s) for the entire term.

-Short-term courses or modules are courses in a program that do not span the entire length of the payment period or period of enrollment.
-If you withdraw and you will not attend a subsequent shortterm class, it is considered a complete withdrawal and an overpayment calculation must be done.
-If at the time of withdrawal you provide written notification that you will attend another short-term course within 45 days of the same payment period, then this is not considered a withdrawal.
-If you do not attend within 45 days of the same payment period, the withdrawal date is that of the prior module you ceased attending.
+Short-term courses (or modules) are courses in a program that do not span the entire length of the payment period or period of enrollment.
+If the student withdraws and does not attend a subsequent short-term class, it is considered a complete withdrawal and an overpayment calculation must be done.
+If at the time of withdrawal the student will attend another short-term course within 45 days of the same term, then it is not considered a withdrawal if the student provides written confirmation to attend the subsequent module.
+If the student fails to attend the subsequent term, the withdrawal date will be that of the prior term.